smichel17/pollr/README.md

 For Erlang, the only dependency is [Erlport](http://erlport.org/).
 We have included Erlport in the repository, but sometimes installation is not as easy as just having the `erlport` directory.
 If you are experiencing issues running the Erlang modules, try downloading Erlport [directly from their website](http://erlport.org/downloads/) instead.
 Be sure that the `erlport` directory is at the path `erl/erlport` in order for Pollr to run.

+Lastly, before using Pollr you will need to create a `db` directory within your `pollr` directory.
+This directory will hold your crawling database.

 # Use
 Once you have installed Erlport and the necessary Python dependencies, open an Erlang shell with the command `erl -env ERL_LIBS erl/erlport -name server -setcookie twerlang -kernel inet_dist_listen_min 9000 inet_dist_listen_max 9005`.
 By running this, we are ensuring that we have access to erlport, that our node's name is `server@host.com`, and that our cookies agree with the cookies used in the frontend web interface.
 We also ensure that we agree on the range of ports we will be communicating over.

+Once inside the shell, import the required modules:
+`c("erl/master"), c("erl/scraper"), c("erl/analyzer"), c("erl/concurrency"), c("erl/db").`

+First, run `db:spawn_db()` to create your database. **You should only run this the first time you use Pollr.
+It creates a database named `sentiment.db`, and will override your previous `sentiment.db` database if you run it again.**

+Once you've spawned your database, simply run `master:start()`.
+Your crawler is now running, but is not seeded yet.
+You can seed it by sending master a message in the format:
+`{master, NODE} ! {lookup, HASHTAG, REQUESTER_NODE}.`
+You should fill in `NODE`, `HASHTAG`, and `REQUESTER_NODE` with the appropriate values.
+You can also use our web interface to make queries and seed your database.

 To use Pollr's web interface, cd `web_interface` and create a file called `config.erl`.
 In it, you must specify the node name of the Erlang node, in the format `{server_node, 'server@somehost'}.` This identifies the Erlang node that is running in the background, which is the node our web interface will be communicating with.